 Canine obesity is one of the fastest-growing health problems seen in dogs today.
-According to the Association for Pet Obesity Prevention, pet obesity increased in 2017 in the United States, affecting 60 percent of cats and 56 percent of dogs.
-That's approximately 50 million dogs and 56 million cats.
+According to the Association for Pet Obesity Prevention, pet obesity increased in the United States, affecting 60 percent of cats and 56 percent of dogs in 2017.
+The association says that approximately 50 million dogs and 56 million cats are above healthy weight.

 As with humans, overweight pets are at risk for a variety of health issues.
 Weight loss and maintenance are key in preventing these health problems or helping to treat them if they have already begun.
 Learn how to manage your dog's weight, start a weight loss plan for your dog, and prevent weight gain in the first place.